Sequoia and Kings Canyon National Parks Camping Guide

 General Grant Tree Trail: This paved half-mile loop showcases the General Grant Tree (the nation's Christmas tree and second-largest tree by volume) along with numerous other massive sequoias.
 The trail starts at Grant Grove Village and includes interpretive signs explaining sequoia ecology.

-Panoramic Point: A short 2.3-mile drive from Grant Grove Village leads to a parking area where a quarter-mile trail climbs to spectacular viewpoints.
-On clear days, the vista extends across the San Joaquin Valley to the Coast Range.
-This viewpoint is particularly stunning at sunset.
+Panoramic Point: A short 2.3-mile drive from Grant Grove Village leads to a parking area where a quarter-mile trail climbs to viewpoints extending across the San Joaquin Valley on clear days.
+This viewpoint is particularly striking at sunset.
 The road to Panoramic Point closes in winter but becomes a popular cross-country ski route.

 Big Stump Basin: This area preserves stumps of giant sequoias logged in the 1880s, providing sobering perspective on conservation efforts that led to national park designation.
 The easy 1-mile loop trail includes massive stumps and a tree tunnel.
 Located just inside the park boundary near the Big Stump entrance.